darrinjamessneddon/reciprocal_spouge/README.md

 The inputs for the Spouge approximation are a complex number z, and the Spouge parameter 'a'.
 The Spouge parameter is an integer greater than 2.
 (Generally, in practice it is better that it be at least 7 or more.
 This parameter can be selected by the user.
+The library also has a function to calculate the reciprocal gamma function using an automatically generated Spouge parameter.

 Examples